 Students must fulfill all Requirements for Bachelor's Degrees, including the Mason Core.

-FRSC 302 Forensic Trace Analysis and FRSC 304 Forensic Chemistry will satisfy the writing intensive requirement.
+FRSC 302 Forensic Trace Analysis (Mason Core) or FRSC 304 Forensic Chemistry (Mason Core) will satisfy the writing intensive requirement.

 For policies governing all undergraduate programs, see AP.5 Undergraduate Policies.